TRANSITION READINESS INDEX℠

 Who TRI is for

-Successor leaders
+Successor and next-generation leaders

 Leadership teams